sharibeast/sharibeast/readme.md

 Hi 👋, I am Sharif, a frontend software engineer 👨‍💻
 - My passion for building frontend applications made me fall in love with design.
-- I love working in an environment where design and engineering meet each other.
-- 💬 Ask me about React, Javascript, node and Typescript.
+- 💬 Ask me about React, Javascript, node, and Typescript.
 - How to reach me: [sharifally0903@gmail.com](mailto:sharifally0903@gmail.com)

 <!---